All Episodes

 This is not an insignificant thing.

-You know, Who who really shaped him?
+Who really shaped him?

 Where are his values sourced to?

-Who is educated and informed this man?
+Who has educated and informed this man?

-This is this is not a miscue.
+This is not a miscue.

-You know, we sit here, we jokingly call him Imam Obama, but he doesn't mention the creator.
+You know, we sit here, we jokingly call him Imam Obama, but he doesn't mention the Creator.

-He could have said Allah if he means it.
+He could have said Allah, if he means it.

 He could have said, we hold these truths to be self-evident.